mooreatv/AHDBapp/README.md

 You used to need
 - bash and some basic unix utilities; easiest way to get those is through git bash that comes with https://git-scm.com/downloads
 - golang https://golang.org/dl/
+- `go get github.com/mooreatv/AHDBapp` it will download into `~/go/src/github/mooreatv/AHDBapp`
 - ./ahdbSavedVars2Json.sh YOURWOWACCOUNT
 - go run ahdb.go < auctiondb.json > auctiondb.csv